 Most Recent Funding: $64 million Series D round led by Spark Capital on Oct 27, 2014

 Headquarters: 900 Middlefield Rd, Redwood City, CA 94063

-Description: Wealthfront is one of the largest and fastest growing digital wealth advisors (robo-advisor), with over $3 billion in assets under management.
+Description: Wealthfront is the only robo advisor who offers both automated investment management and financial planning, with over $5.5 billion in assets under management.